group35-emailsecurity/gateway-setup/README.md

 ## PGP signing
 ### Configure Internal server
-- In Claws Mail.
-Navigate to Configuration -> Preferences for current account -> GPG.
+- In Claws Mail, navigate to Configuration -> Preferences for current account -> GPG.
 Select 'Select key by your email address'.
 'Click 'Generate a new key pair'.
 Enter a passphrase, remember it.
 There is no need to export it to a key server.
 - In a terminal, run: `gpg --list-keys`.
 The copied fingerprint should be in the list of keys.
 - Export the public key file by entering: `gpg --output ~/internal-public-key.pub --export [FINGERPRINT]` where [FINGERPRINT] is the fingerprint that was copied.
 - For the purposes of this demo, email the public key file (internal-public-key.pub) as an attachment to user@external.test.
 Note that in reality, the public key should be shared via a 'web of trust', whereby multiple parties are in agreement that a public key belongs to a specific party.